ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Forecast model
 ==============

-The prognostic model in the UFS MR Weather App is the atmospheric component of the UFS Weather Model, which employs the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core.
+The prognostic model in the MR Weather App is the atmospheric component of the UFS Weather Model, which employs the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core.
 The atmospheric model in this release is an updated version of the atmospheric model that is being used in the operational GFS v15.